kevonc/kevonc.github.io/_posts/2020-12-12-validating-startup-ideas.md

 What I want to talk about here is: validation.

-In the last couple of years, mainly because of the Lean Startup movement, a lot of us founders are obsessed with [talking to users]({% post_url 2020-11-22-customer-interviews-traps %}) and finding ways to quickly validate ideas.
+In the last couple of years, mainly because of the Lean Startup movement, a lot of us founders are obsessed with [talking to users]({% post_url 2020-11-22-customer-interviews-traps %}){:target="_blank"} and finding ways to quickly validate ideas.

 ## So, why I wrote this article